nyc-red-pandas-2017/suggestion-box-crud/README.md

 # Suggestion Box

 Go through each release in order.
-There is a specified time for compeletion, but if you happen to finish a release before the specified time, you should proceed to the next release.
+There is a recommended completion time, but if you need more time definitely take it and if you happen to finish a release early you should proceed to the next release.

 ## Release 1